Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 churn -- subscription -- voluntary = subscriber actively cancelling their subscription cloud native = leverages the full capabilities of the cloud, beyond storage and hosting, including elastic scaling of highly available resources.
-Functionality is updated automatically no manual effort required compliance compute confidentiality config -- drift https://score.dev/
+Functionality is updated automatically no manual effort required compliance compliance stakeholder = someone responsible for ensuring system, processes, and operations comply with relevant laws and practices related to security, data, privacy, legal, or other legislative or industry practice requirements compute confidentiality config -- drift https://score.dev/